geosigno/simpleParallax.js/README.md

 ___

-You can also choose to apply the parallax on multiple images:
+You can also choose to apply the parallax on multiple images :

 ```javascript
 const images = document.querySelectorAll('img');